zpyoung/pando/README.md

 ## Features

-- 🌳 **Worktree Management**: Create, list, remove, and navigate git worktrees with ease
+- 🌳 **Worktree Management**: Create, list, and remove git worktrees with ease
 - 🤖 **Automation-First**: Every command supports `--json` flag for scripting and AI agents
 - 🎯 **Developer-Friendly**: Interactive prompts when flags aren't provided
 - ⚡ **Fast**: Built with TypeScript for type safety and performance